lsymds/Filesystem/README.md

 ## 👥 Contributing

-To learn more about contributing to the project, please read our contribution guidelines available at the documentation link below.
+We accept contributions in the form of feature requests, bug reports and suggestions.
+We do not accept code contributions.

 ## 📕 Documentation

-Documentation for this project is available on our project documentation site: [https://docs.getbaseline.net/filesystem/](https://docs.getbaseline.net/filesystem/).
+Documentation for this project is available in the [docs/ folder within this repository](https://docs.getbaseline.net/filesystem/).

 ## 🗿 Licensing